Document classification –

 - Simple to administer: Centrally deployed via Microsoft Group Policy or similar.

-Read more about Janusseal Documents, find out how to avoid the Top 11 Ways to Kill your Data Classification Project or contact us to discuss your document classification priorities.
+Read more about Janusseal Documents, find out how to avoid the The 11 most common mistakes that derail data classification projects or contact us to discuss your document classification priorities.